muratk3n/thirdwave/en/tweets/2020/week6.md

 That pop / econ analysis is deficient.
 Industrial tech allowed for explosive popul growth.
 The causal effect points in the opposite direction.
-"And 2% more ppl getting 2% more haircuts" is not a significant observation.
+And "2% more ppl getting 2% more haircuts" is not a significant observation.

 "@JTSEO9